JanOdijk/contextcorrect/README.md

 ## What it does
-By running the program it will find occurrences of replacements (CHAT code [: ]), single word explanations (CHAT code [=  ]) and non-completions of words (CHAT code: parentheses), make a prediction (or no prediction) using BERTje and or the context for the word that was replaced, explained or incomplete, and check whether the predictions made are correct.
+By running the program it will find occurrences of replacements (CHAT code [: ]), single word explanations (CHAT code [=  ]) and non-completions of words (CHAT code: parentheses), make a prediction (or no prediction) using BERTje and/or the context for the word that was replaced, explained or incomplete, and check whether the predictions made are correct.

-The predictions are made only for words with a certain mimimal length, which is determined by a parameter.
+The predictions are made only for words with a certain minimal length, which is determined by a parameter.
 See the section on parameters.

 The predictions are made for a word (the target word) in a specific utterance, which we call the target utterance.
 This target utterance has been pronounced by the target speaker.
 The predictions are made on the basis of a number of factors.